Godot-Languages-Support/godot-lang-support/README.md

   Ruby bindings haven't been updated since 2018.
   It's an attempted PluginScript system, but it's designed poorly with ~15x performance loss vs. GDScript.
   Not documented or stable enough for use.

+  AngelScript was @Geequlim's first forray into GDNative, before making ECMAScript.

 ## Other Useful links